zakk-h/HarvestHope/README.md

 - **Admin Authentication**: Only authenticated users can add items to the inventory or modify item quantities.
 Admin login requires a password, which is securely hashed and compared using the sodium package.
 - **Data Handling**: The inventory data is initially loaded from a CSV file named TechInventory.csv.Changes made to the inventory data are written back to the CSV file to ensure persistence.
 Users can download the current state of the inventory data as a CSV file.

-## Issues and Considerations
+## Current Issues
 - **State Resetting**: When updating the data table, the state (e.g., current page, search filters) resets.
 This can be inconvenient for users making multiple edits.
 Considerations for improvement include maintaining state between updates.
-- **Concurrency**: Concurrent modifications by multiple users can lead to data inconsistencies.
-For example, if two users update the inventory simultaneously, the last write wins, potentially overwriting the first user's changes.

 ## Future Enhancements
 - Transitioning from CSV to Google Sheets or a database system for real-time updates, concurrent modification, and improved data consistency.
 - Adding features such as time-based notifications, change history, and the ability to update item sections.

 # Scripts
-Additionally, there are several scripts included in the project that can perform the following tasks:
+Additionally in the repository, there are several scripts included in the project that can perform the following tasks:
 - Estimate the price of phone models based on predefined criteria.
 - Use a language model to generate price estimates for phone models.
 The GPT-2 model runs locally and provides a free method for estimating prices without the same casework and predefined criteria, but as it is a text-generation model without real-time data, it is very inaccurate.
 - Merge data from different CSV files to create a comprehensive dataset of billing and subscription information.